 When Compassion and Encouragement Aren't enough

-The delusion of addiction can move some individuals so far from reality, that they become unwilling or shut off against the idea of treatment.
-In these cases, interventionists are key because they can assist in suggesting more direct methods of action.
-While no parent, spouse, child, or friend ever wants to put their loved one in a legal situation, this is sometimes the only option.
-When someone becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to themselves or others, a Marchman Act is often necessary.
-Many families think that they can't 'force' their loved one to get help, that the individual must hit their rock bottom before they look for help.
-However, with the increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the chance.
-A certified interventionist is adequetly trained to help 'raise' your loved one's bottom, so they are able to see another day, and hopefully, a sober life.
-So, while the Marchman Act is an aggressive action, it is been a key tool in saving lives.
+Again, the delusion of addiction can separate some people so far from reality, that they become completely unwilling or shut off against the idea of treatment.
+In these cases, interventionists are vital because they can assist in suggesting more direct methods of action.
+While nobody ever desires to put their loved one in a legal situation, it may save their life.
+When someone becomes unable to control their alcohol or drug use, to make rationals decisions, or if they have become a danger to others or even themselves, a Marchman Act is often necessary.
+Many families are under the impression that they cannot 'force' their loved one to get help, that the individual must hit their rock bottom before they look for help.
+However, with the increasing death toll from street drugs today, with the rates of sex trafficking sky rocketing, and with the crime rate steadily increasing, it is not unreasonable to provide extra incentive for your loved one to get help, before they no longer have the opportunity.
+A certified interventionist is properly trained to help 'raise' your loved one's bottom, so that they are able to see another day, and hopefully, a sober life.
+While the Marchman Act is an aggressive course of action, it is been a vital tool in saving lives.

 The Marchman Act